gohugoio/hugo/docs/content/templates/functions.md

 ### getenv
 Returns the value of an environment variable.

 Takes a string containing the name of the variable as input.
 Returns an empty string if the variable is not set, otherwise returns the value of the variable.
-Note that in Unix-like environments, the variable must also be *export*ed in order to be seen by `hugo`.
+Note that in Unix-like environments, the variable must also be exported in order to be seen by `hugo`.

 e.g.